jimzucker/hitchhikers-guide-jobsearch/README.md

 Based on trial and error and reading a lot of blogs here are the tips and tricks I found to making it easy for Recruiters and Hiring Managers to find you and relate you to a job they are looking for.

+This guide is for people starting their careers who are applying online and not getting callbacks.

+It focuses on beating ATS systems, aligning LinkedIn + resume signals, and making recruiters’ jobs easier — not generic career advice.
+If followed end-to-end, it can significantly increases recruiter outreach within weeks.

+# Table of contents

 ## STEP 1: Pick a job title to focus on

 __PICK ONE!__